Answering "is A a subtype of B?"

 The lattice queries the world only when needed.
 For fully-structural inputs, the world is never asked.

-See also: refines for the rules; overlaps for the symmetric "share a value?" question; LatticeOptions for the strictness toggles.
+See also: refines for the rules; overlaps for the symmetric "share a value?" question; LatticeOptions for the ignore_null and ignore_false options.